Breakfast by country: Philippines

 A typical Filipino breakfast usually includes one or more fried eggs (either scrambled or sunny side-up), tocino, dried fish known as tuyo, tapa, and fried rice, normally seasoned with garlic.
 The word silog is a portmanteau of sinangag (garlic fried rice) and itlog (egg), which form the basis of many breakfast combinations.
 These combinations include tapsilog (with tapa), tocilog (with tocino), and longsilog (with longganisa).
 Breakfast is usually served at seven in the morning since school classes start relatively early.
 If a cooked breakfast is unavailable, a bread called pandesal is eaten instead, together with cheese, peanut butter, jam, or kesong puti as spreads.

+Breakfast time typically occurs between 6:00 AM and 9:00 AM, though specific times vary depending on the setting.